szweibel/workshops/newest_python.md

 # You can also chain them together:
 print(all_students[1]["name"])
 ```
-This pattern—a list of dictionaries—is the fundamental way that structured data, like the kind you would find in a spreadsheet or a database table, is often represented in Python.
-We will be using it extensively when we start working with real datasets.
+This pattern—a list of dictionaries—is the fundamental way that structured data is often represented in Python.
+Mastering it is key to moving from basic programming to real data analysis.

 ### Keywords
 - Dictionary (`dict`)